Governance: Audit & Supervisory Committee

 The Committee engaged with Independent Auditors through briefings on accounting audit plans, audit reports for quarterly results, and monthly meetings.
 It also exchanged opinions with Independent Auditors of operating companies in Japan and overseas.

 For performance evaluations, the Committee monitored evaluation data throughout the fiscal year using regular audit reports and other sources.
-At the end of FY2024 (ended March 31, 2025), it held an evaluation conference and concluded that the current Independent Auditors performed audits appropriately and professionally.
-Based on this, the Committee resolved to reappoint them.
+At the end of FY2025 (ended March 31, 2026), it held an evaluation conference and concluded that the Independent Auditors performed audits appropriately and professionally.
+Based on this assessment, the Committee resolved to reappoint them.

 2. Collaboration with the Internal Audit Department